If you’ve never been to Blackwater Falls State Park – you should. Excuse my sassiness, but seriously, you need to plan a trip! π

 Hike Features: Lindy Point Overlook

 Just one mile past the sled run parking area, this quick and easy trail leads to Lindy Point Overlook – one of the most photographed spots in Blackwater Falls State Park.
+Sitting at 3,000 feet, Lindy Point offers stunning views of the Blackwater Canyon.

+The trailhead parking area is small and can hold about 4-5 vehicles.
 A few sources did say that you can park along Canaan Loop Road or at the ski center one mile away.

+The gravel parking lot will be to the right at the end of the paved road.
 The rest of the road becomes a rough, dirt 4×4 road – don’t worry, the parking lot is located right before.

 My husband and I actually started hiking on the 4×4 road because we thought it was the trail, but come to find out, the Lindy Point Trail is located towards the right of the parking lot.

-The hike is short and easy and leads to beautiful views of the gorge – that is, if it’s not foggy. 🫠
+The hike is short and easy and leads to beautiful views of the gorge – that is, if it’s not foggy. π«

+Unfortunately, as mentioned earlier, my husband and I did not get to see the famous views.
 We wanted to watch sunrise from Lindy Point but the gorge was covered in thick fog plus it was a cloudy day.

 I kind of regret not hiking it again later that day to watch sunset, but we had an hour drive back to our hotel.

 Driving at night (or early in the morning) in West Virginia can be a little nerve-wracking because of all the deer.
+They are everywhere!

-I love seeing them while hiking, but not so much when driving and they’re standing on the side of a road.
+I love seeing them while hiking, but not so much when driving and theyβre standing on the side of a road.
+Anyway, my point is, check out Lindy Point Overlook – it’ll be worth it!

 Balanced Rock Trail